Mean-variance risk-averse optimal control of systems governed by PDEs with random parameter fields using quadratic approximations: Computational experiments

 Next, we study if using the linear (rather than the quadratic) approximation to the parameter-to-objective map for the computation of risk-averse optimal control can lead to suboptimal results.
 Using $\QoI_\mathup{lin}$ instead of $\QoI_\mathup{quad}$ results in a simplified version of~\eqref{equ:ouu_cost_quad}, obtained by neglecting terms involving the Hessian $\Hess$.
 We solve the same risk-averse OUU problem as before but with $\QoI_\mathup{lin}$ rather than $\QoI_\mathup{quad}$.
 The resulting optimal control $\vec{\ctrl}_\mathup{lin}^\mathup{opt}$ is shown on the left of Figure~\ref{fig:ouu-linear}, and the distributions of $\QoI(\vec{\ctrl}_\mathup{lin}^\mathup{opt}, \ipar)$, $\QoI_\mathup{lin}(\vec{\ctrl}_\mathup{lin}^\mathup{opt}, \ipar)$ and $\QoI_\mathup{quad}(\vec{\ctrl}_\mathup{lin}^\mathup{opt}, \ipar)$ are shown on the right.
 Note the large discrepancy between the distributions; in particular the distribution based on $\QoI_\mathup{lin}$ is a poor approximation to the actual distribution.
 Our goal, however, is to find a control such that the distribution of the control objective $\QoI$ has small mean and variance.
 In the present example, the optimal control computed with the linear approximation of the parameter-to-objective function $\QoI_\mathup{lin}$ does not perform much worse than the optimal control found with $\QoI_\mathup{quad}$ in terms of reducing the mean and variance of the distribution of $\QoI$---despite the poor approximation shown in Figure~\ref{fig:ouu-linear}.
 This can be seen from Figure~\ref{fig:ouu-comapare-linear-quadratic}, where we compare the distribution of $\QoI$ for the optimal controls $\vec{\ctrl}_\mathup{lin}^\mathup{opt}$ and $\vec{\ctrl}_\mathup{quad}^\mathup{opt}$.
 We notice that the distribution of $\QoI(\vec{\ctrl}_\mathup{lin}^\mathup{opt}, \ipar)$ has slightly larger mean and variance, as can be observed by the thicker tail of the distribution.

 \paragraph{Influence of risk-aversion parameter $\beta$ on the optimal control} Next, we study the effect of the parameter $\beta$ in \eqref{equ:ouu_cost_quad} on the optimal control and the corresponding distribution of the control objective.
 In Figure~\ref{fig:beta_study}, we show results for the mean and the variance for various risk-aversion parameters $\beta$.
 While the optimal controls have been computed using $\QoI_\mathup{quad}$, we also report the mean and variance of $\QoI$.
 With increasing $\beta$ the mean of $\QoI_\mathup{quad}$ increases and the variance of $\QoI_\mathup{quad}$ decreases, as expected.
+The optimal controls were computed using a fixed randomized trace estimator with $\Ntr = 40$.

 Next, we consider the effect of increasing $\beta$ on the distribution of $\QoI$ itself.
 While for small values, increasing $\beta$ results in smaller variances for $\QoI(\vec{\ctrl}, \ipar)$, as desired, for larger values of $\beta$, the variance increases with $\beta$.
 This can be attributed to the fact that for computing the optimal control, we use the quadratic approximation $\QoI_\mathup{quad}(\vec{\ctrl}, \ipar)$, which only approximates the moments of the control objective $\QoI(\vec{\ctrl}, \ipar)$.